Skip to main content

-The best desk lamps and light bars for Zoom and Teams — reduce eye strain, fix on-camera appearance, and skip the gear you do not need.
+Desk lamps and light bars for video calls — reduce eye strain, look better on Zoom and Teams, and skip gear you do not need.

 This guide may include affiliate links.
 Purchases through them support the site at no extra cost to you.
 Prices are approximate.